hotosm/learnosm/_posts/en/beginner/0200-12-28-start-josm.md

 >  try downloading and installing Java.
 You can download it here:
 >  [http://www.java.com/en/download/](http://www.java.com/en/download/)

+>  Mac users may have old versions of Java.
+Please see [http://wiki.openstreetmap.org/wiki/JOSM/Mac#Installation](http://wiki.openstreetmap.org/wiki/JOSM/Mac#Installation) for options for OSX 10.6 and 10.7.3+

 - Find the JOSM install file on your computer.
 Double-click it to begin setup.
 - Click ‘OK’, ‘Next’, ‘I Agree’, and ‘Install’.
 When the installation